jbreckmckye/nortis/README.md

     \- [Shape 1] -/        \- [Shape 2] --> [Shape 3] --/
 ```

-The list starts from the back of the screen and proceeds to the front; this provides a simple approach to occlusion / 'visibility problem'.
-The position in the ordering table is analogous to a z-coordinate.
+The ordering table is a reverse linked list.
+In memory it starts with the packets to display at the front of the screen, and ends with those furthest back, so that the
+index in the list is analogous to a z-index.
+However it is processed back-to-front to implement the "painter's algorithm".
+When the ordering table is ready it is processed
+with `DrawOTag()` passing the _last_ element.

 Because primitives need to live longer than the functions that declare them, they need to be initialised in a global buffer instead of the stack.
 (Otherwise functions returning / entering would overwrite the stack memory).
 The PSX BIOS and SDKs support heap allocations via `malloc` but are buggy and almost never used.